Skip to main content

 Step One: Initial Occupational Profile

-In the DACUM process, high-performing incumbent workers analyze their own job.
+In the DACUM process, high-performing incumbent workers analyze their jobs.
 DACUM utilizes a panel of six to eight high-performing incumbent workers.
 Over a two-day period, these skilled workers identify the duties and tasks that make up their job.
 Under the direction of a neutral facilitator, the panel analyzes their job-related tasks while using a modified brainstorming process that encompasses a storyboarding technique.
 The final result is an occupational profile presented in a chart format, which describes a job in terms of specific duties and tasks that competent workers must perform.
 During the process, tasks are also sequenced and ranked based on:

 • Criticality: Essential and/or most important components of a job

-• Most time consuming: Tasks that consume the majority of the workers time
+• Most time-consuming: Tasks that consume the majority of the workers’ time

 • New worker training needs: Tasks that should be included in introductory training programs